swagftw/gotel/README.md

 NOTE: THIS PROJECT IS A RESULT OF GEN AI

-# GoTel Metrics - Go Package for Direct Prometheus Push
+# GoTel Metrics - Go Package for OpenTelemetry Metrics

-GoTel is a production-ready Go package for publishing metrics directly to Prometheus using the remote write protocol.
-It provides real-time metrics delivery without requiring OpenTelemetry Collector middleware, designed for easy integration into existing applications and teams.
+GoTel is a production-ready Go package for publishing metrics to OpenTelemetry Collector and compatible backends.
+It provides real-time metrics delivery using the OpenTelemetry standard, designed for easy integration into existing applications and teams.

 [![Go Version](https://img.shields.io/badge/go-%3E%3D1.20-blue)](https://golang.org/dl/)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)